dramthen/loowiki/content/index.md

 + [[Patch Notes]]

-Due to the most recent patch on 7/14/2025 all items have been moved and will be re-added when stats reconfirmed as many bosses and items were changed and added.
+Due to the patch on 7/14/2025 all items have been moved and will be re-added when stats reconfirmed as many bosses and items were changed and added.